joshpetit/reference_parser/README.md

 ref.endVerse.chapter // 5
 ref.endVerse.verseNumber // 14
 ```
-The [start/end]VerseNumber fields in `ref` will still refere to the first and last verse numbers
+The [start/end]VerseNumber fields in `ref` will still refer to the first and last verse numbers
 within Ecclesiastes
 ```dart
 ref.startVerseNumber // 1